tier4/AWML/docs/design.md

 ### Fix code in a project.

-You can fix code in a project more casually than fixing codes with `autoware_ml`.
+You can fix code in a project more casually than fixing codes with `autoware_ml/*`.

 For PR review list with code owner for the project
 - [ ] Performing test with the model